fenago/pytest-quick-start-guide/testing-with-pytest/Lab_6.md

 Everyone should know about these:

 - _pytest.ini_ : This is the primary pytest configuration file that allows you to change default behavior.
-Since there are quite a few configuration changes you can make, a big chunk of this lab is about the settings you can make in pytest.ini.

-- _conftest.py_ : This is a local plugin to allow hook functions and fixtures for the directory where the conftest.py file exists and all subdirectories. conftest.py files are covered Lab 5, Plugins
+- _conftest.py_ : This is a local plugin to allow hook functions and fixtures for the directory where the conftest.py file exists and all subdirectories.

 - ___init__.py_ : When put into every test subdirectory, this file allows you to have identical test filenames in multiple test directories.
-We’ll look at an example of what can go wrong without __init__.py files in test directories in Avoiding Filename Collisions

 If you use tox, you’ll be interested in:

 - _tox.ini_ : This file is similar to pytest.ini, but for tox.
 However, you can put your pytest configuration here instead of having both a tox.ini and a pytest.ini file,

-saving you one configuration file.
-Tox is covered in Lab 7, Using pytest with Other Tools

 If you want to distribute a Python package (like Tasks), this file will be of
 interest:

 - _setup.cfg_ : This is a file that’s also in ini file format and affects the behavior of setup.py.
-It’s possible to add a couple of lines to setup.py to allow you to run pythonsetup.pytest and have it run all of your pytest tests.
-If you are distributing a package, you may already have a setup.cfg file, and you can use that file to store pytest configuration.
-You’ll see how in Appendix 4, Packaging and Distributing Python Projects
+It’s possible to add a couple of lines to setup.py to allow you to run python setup.py test and have it run all of your pytest tests

 Regardless of which file you put your pytest configuration in, the format will mostly be the same.